Serhiy Marchenko: Career of an Economist

+Political career before heading the Ministry of Finance of Ukraine

-From 2016 to 2018 he worked as Deputy Minister of Finance.
+From 2016 to 2018 he worked as Deputy Minister of Finance, leading the social and humanitarian sector..

 From 2018 to 2019 Marchenko held the position of Deputy Head of the Presidential Administration.

 In the 2019 Ukrainian parliamentary election Marchenko was number 7 on the election list of the party Ukrainian Strategy of Groysman.
 The party failed to win any seats.

 Member of the NSDC since 7 April 2020.

+Leadership of the Ministry of Finance of Ukraine

-On 30th Match 2020 was appointed as a Minister of Finance of Ukraine.
+On 30th Match 2020 year on the second attempt was appointed as a Minister of Finance of Ukraine.

 In July 2020 as a Minister of Finance he was ranked No. 4 in Top-40 most influential young politicians in Ukraine according to Correspondent magazine.

-In 2023, Marchenko is Chairman of the Board of Governors of the International Monetary Fund and the World Bank.
+In 2023, he chaired the Board of Governors of the World Bank and the International Monetary Fund.
+The decision on his appointment was unanimously approved by all member countries during the annual autumn joint session of the IMF and the World Bank in Washington.

+In a statement regarding his appointment, Serhiy Marchenko noted:

 Since 26th January 2023, Marchenko is co-chairman of the Multi-Agency Donor Coordination Platform for Ukraine.

+In November 2023, he was recognized as one of the 15 leaders in the "Public Administration" category of the "UP-100 List of Ukraine's Leaders" ranking by the publication Ukrainian Pravda.

+The Minister of Finance of Ukraine has several deputies: Denys Uliutin, Oleksandr Kava, Roman Yermolychev, Svitlana Vorobei, Olha Zykova, Yuriy Draghanchuk, and Oleksandr Hrubiyan.